-The Audit Committee was reconstituted on the 18th of May 2021.
-It consists of three members, including two independent members.
+The Audit Committee was reformed on the 18 May 2021.
+It consists of three members, including one independent member.
 The Chairman of the Board of Directors or an executive member may not be members in this committee.
 The Committee is fully independent and has human cadres with specialized expertise in the accounting and financial fields.
 The committee holds meetings regularly at least four times a year quarterly.
 It records its meetings minutes and holds periodic meetings with external auditors, with the internal auditor at least four times a year as well as when necessary.
-The Audit Committee has the right, based on the powers assigned to it in the committee's work charter, and in accordance with the powers and responsibilities contained in the corporate governance rules, to supervise, review and follow up on all the work of the company's auditors and internal audit activities, and other tasks that ensure the consolidation of a culture of compliance and ensure the fairness and transparency of financial reports.
-This is in addition to ensuring the effectiveness of the applied internal control systems, the committee is obliged, periodically, to submit any observations or recommendations related to its work to the Board of Directors, and during the past year there was no conflict between the recommendations of the Audit Committee and the decisions issued by the company's board of directors.
+Based on the powers specified in the Committee's Charter of Work and in accordance with the powers and responsibilities stipulated in the Corporate Governance Rules, the Audit Committee may supervise, review and follow up on all the work of the company's auditors and internal audit activities, as well as any other tasks that ensure the establishment of a culture of compliance and the fairness and transparency of financial reports, in addition to ensuring the effectiveness of the adopted internal control systems, as the Committee is obligated to periodically submit any observations or recommendations related to its work to the Board of Directors.
+During the past year there was no conflict between the recommendations of the Audit Committee and the decisions issued by the Board of Directors of the company.